kolmafia/kolmafia/CONTRIBUTING.md

 First off, thank you for contributing your time and knowledge.
 This project would not exist if not for volunteers like you!

+## Workflow Overview

-## Some useful prerequisites (lifted from [Github docs](https://github.com/github/docs/blob/main/CONTRIBUTING.md))
+Some suggested reading (lifted from [Github docs](https://github.com/github/docs/blob/main/CONTRIBUTING.md)):

 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)
 - [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)

-All work must be done in feature branches (typically within your fork of the project), and reviewed by at least one of the core developers through Github's Pull Request feature.
+In the spirit of Github flow, all work must be done in feature branches (typically within your fork of the project), and reviewed by at least one of the core developers through Github's Pull Request (PR) feature.

 We strongly encourage that you provide tests as part of your pull request, as this helps us understand the problem at hand and avoid breaking your change in